 - Colorful versions of CZ are available, too, and have become popular in sync with the trend towards fancy color diamonds.

 Cubic zirconia can be evaluated using the same qualities that diamonds and other gemstones are graded by using the Four Cs (color, clarity, cut, and carat weight).
-However, their grading is handled a little differently:
+Their grading is handled a little differently:

-- The quality of CZ's manufacture does vary -- some types are less desirable than others, and clarity is one characteristic that may differ.
+- The quality of CZ's manufacturers does vary—some types are less desirable than others, and clarity is one characteristic that may differ.

 - Ask questions and read descriptions carefully before purchasing cubic zirconia jewelry from any source.

 A CZ is not as durable as a diamond, sapphire, or ruby, and that means it is more likely to become scratched over time.
-But if you cannot budget a diamond or other very durable gem, an engagement ring set with a cubic zirconia could be a good alternative -- at least in the short term.
+If you cannot budget a diamond or other very durable gem, an engagement ring set with a cubic zirconia could be a good alternative—at least in the short term.
 Even if the stone gets scratched, it is inexpensive enough to replace without too much headache.

 Cubic zirconia itself can be cleaned in an ultrasonic jewelry cleaner, but consider the setting materials before you drop the jewelry into the tank and turn on the switch.
-Use a less intense method to clean CZ jewelry crafted from sterling silver or from plated metals -- dishwashing detergent and a very soft brush may be all it takes to remove film from the CZ and return its fire.
+Use a less intense method to clean CZ jewelry crafted from sterling silver or from plated metals—dishwashing detergent and a very soft brush may be all it takes to remove the film from the CZ and return its fire.

 Is Cubic Zirconia the Same as Zircon?